isw-kudos/kudos-docs/docs/boards/security.md

 - Network encryption and access control
 - All security-specific updates to the operating system and database of the underlying instances are automatically applied by MongoDB engineers.
 - MongoDB, Inc. is also certified under the EU-US Privacy Shield.
-- More information about MongoDB Cloud Services Compliance and Privacy can be obtained: https://www.mongodb.com/cloud/compliance
+- More information about MongoDB Cloud Services Compliance and Privacy can be obtained [here](https://www.mongodb.com/cloud/compliance)

 #### Google Cloud Object storage is secured by:
 - No external access other than our server